uconn-maglab/html-word-template/README.md

 * When writing in HTML, **you can comment out any parts you're hesitant about**, hiding them from the document preview without having to delete them altogether
 * Speaking of comments, you can add revision-style comments with the `<comment></comment>` wrapper (for the text you're commenting on) and the `<ctext></ctext>` wrapper for the comment itself
 * Keeping track of changes using git is much easier for HTML files than for word-processed files

-## Future Goals

-It is feature-light right now, because I made it so that I could write a fellowship application...which I should probably be writing.

-But, soon I will post some documentation---probably a gh-pages site---so that you can use it even if you're unfamiliar with HTML or CSS.